AlekUnderwater/uMCPIno/README.md

 endif
 ```

-There are two types of nodes in the protocol: Selected by default (Master) and unselected by default (tributary).
+There are two types of nodes in the protocol:
+* Selected by default (Master node)
+* And unselected by default (tributary node)

+A node can only send data messages when its SELECT flag is set to true

+The main differences between Master and Tributary nodes are:
+* a master node has SELECT flag is set to true by default
+* a tributary node should return the SELECT flag as soon as it transmits all the data to be transmitted
+* if for some reason a master node didn't receive the SELECT flag, it regains it by timeout

 All control messages transfer the SELECT flag.
-Node can transmitt only if has SELECT flag set to true.
-If master node has transfered the SELECT flag and it has not returned back, the node will regain it by timeout.

 # How to test?